anu1905/Project_Conversational_AI/README.md

 # CA-Interview-question-list
-A questionnaire for interviewing conversational assistants (CA)
+A questionnaire for interviewing conversational agents (CA)

-(Note: Conversational assistants or Voice assistants are AI-powered voice-interfaces such as Google Assistant, Siri, Alexa, Cortana)
+(Note: Conversational agents a.k.a Voice assistants are AI-powered voice-interfaces such as Google Assistant, Siri, Alexa, Cortana)

 This is a public repository of crowd-sourced questions that people can ask their CAs to understand them better.
 The initial set of questions were generated from a workshop (Nicemboim et al. 2020) where several researchers got together and probed their voice assistants using the following themes:
 (1) How CAs present themselves to humans;